SXV357/x86-64-HashTable/README.md

 - Implementing support for dynamic resizing when the load factor is exceeded
 - Measuring memory usage as part of the benchmarking process
 - Figure out more ways of minimizing memory access in other functions beyond ```lookup```

+Before contributing, please note:
+- This project was inspired by a CS250 course project at Purdue University
+- Some boilerplate code was provided by the original course materials
+- All additional implementations and optimizations were developed independently

 If you'd like to contribute to this project, there are a few things you will need to do:
 1. Fork the repository and make any changes you want in a new branch